comphilip/koreader-wiki/features/OPDS-support.md

 4. Enter the following:

-Calibre host:the address shown in Calibre (at 1a)
+-Calibre host:the address shown in Calibre (at 1a)

-Port: the port (at 1a)
+-Port: the port (at 1a)

 5. Tap on LOCAL CALIBRE LIBRARY again.
 You will see a list of parameters that will match various parameters in your Calibre library - including custom columns you created yourself.
 Eg.

-By Newest
+-By Newest

-By Title
+-By Title

-By Authors
+-By Authors

-By Tags
+-By Tags

-By [your custom parameter]
+-By [your custom parameter]

 6. By tapping on one of these you will see the books that match that parameter